wbyoung/jsi/_posts/00-01-02-fundamentals.md

 We'll be exploring objects in a lot more detail in the future, but for now we'll start using them to get comfortable with the syntax.

+## Code Quality

+Are you typing everything right?
+Are you sure you didn't make any typos?

+Most JavaScript programmers aren't really sure that they got it all right, so we use programs to verify that everything looks okay.
+Try it out.
+Don't be surprised if you have a few mistakes already. :)

+{% highlight bash %}
+npm install -g jshint
+jshint myfile.js
+{% endhighlight %}

 ## Learning to Speak